12 Things New Homeowners Can Do to Save Money

 Do you feel a draft near your windows?
 Is light coming in through the edges of your doors?
 If so, money is escaping.
 Many houses built more than 20 years ago have leaky windows and doors, says Dan Bawden, owner of Legal Eagle Contractors in Houston and former chairman of the Remodelers Division of the National Association of Home Builders.

 The good news is that shoring up air leaks around doors and windows isn’t all that hard.
 Bawden advises re-caulking windows.
 "If you've never done it before, there are YouTube videos on how to do it without making a big mess," Bawden says.
 If the caulk is so old that it's disintegrating, you'll need to use a screwdriver to pry out the old stuff.
 Exterior caulk comes in a variety of colors, so find one that matches your home's paint or siding.
-Also check the weather stripping around doors.
-And if your door doesn't close all the way, try adjusting the strike plate – that piece of metal in the doorjamb that the latch connects to.
+Check the weather stripping around doors.
+If your door doesn't close all the way, try adjusting the strike plate — that piece of metal in the doorjamb that the latch connects to.
 Energy.gov offers tips for sealing air leaks.

 Most companies you do business with — the supermarket, the coffee shop, the microbrewery — want you to consume more of their products.
 When it comes to electricity, the calculus is different.
 Power plants are prohibitively expensive to build, so electric utilities would prefer it if everybody uses a bit less power.
 Given that reality, most utilities offer free energy audits.
 They'll send someone to your house to spot problems and suggest fixes.
 Commonwealth Edison, Duke Energy and Florida Power & Light are among the major utilities that offer this service.
 In the same vein, many utilities offer rebates for replacing old, electricity-hogging appliances with new, energy-efficient ones.